> Key Remapper

 2. Key Remapper stops working after a while and gives me the error message "Mouse Hook Error" (or "Keyboard Hook Error") when I exit it.
 How can I fix this?

 3. Can I assign an action or a key combination to another key combination?

 Key Remapper does not support such a feature.
-If you want to do that, you can use a more functional tool called Key Manager.
+If you want to do that, you can use our more functional program Key Manager.

 4. Key Remapper won't start at all.
 Why?